 - Sign in to your Dropbox account and allow Facebook Data Transfer to access your Dropbox account.

 - Click Confirm Transfer.
-All the photos or videos you’ve uploaded to Facebook will be transferred to Dropbox.
+All your photos or videos uploaded to Facebook will be transferred to Dropbox.
 You can monitor progress on the “Transfer a Copy of Your Photos and Videos” page of your Facebook settings, and Facebook will send you a notification when the transfer is complete.

-Once the transfer is complete, the photos and videos you imported will be saved in a new folder in your Dropbox account.
+Once the transfer is complete, your imported images and videos will be saved in a new folder in your Dropbox account.

 To find the folder on Dropbox.com: